 5. Do coffee shops in Portland have wifi?

-A: Most coffee shops in Portland offer wifi for their customers.
+A: Most coffee shops in Portland offer their customers Wi-Fi.
 It’s best to check with the specific coffee shop for their wifi availability.

-6. Are there any coffee shops in Portland that are pet-friendly?
+6. Are there any pet-friendly coffee shops in Portland?

-A: Some coffee shops in Portland may allow pets in their outdoor seating areas, it’s best to check with the specific coffee shop for their pet-friendly policy.
-While don’t forget the check out the coffee menu, its only filled with things like coffee drinks, cold brew and deadstock coffee roasters specials.
+A: Some coffee shops in Portland may allow pets in their outdoor seating areas; it’s best to check with the specific coffee shop for their pet-friendly policy.
+Don’t forget the check out the coffee menu, it’s only filled with things like coffee drinks, cold brew, and deadstock coffee roaster specials.

 7. Are there any coffee shops in Portland that are sustainable or environmentally friendly?

-A: Yes, some coffee shops in Portland may focus on sustainable and environmentally friendly practices, such as using reusable cups or sourcing beans from ethical and sustainable farms.
-It’s best to research and check with the specific coffee shop for their sustainability practices.
+A: Some coffee shops in Portland may focus on sustainable and environmentally friendly practices, such as using reusable cups or sourcing beans from ethical and sustainable farms.
+Researching and checking with the specific coffee shop for their sustainability practices is best.